jhong16/My-Github-Page/_posts/2025-09-24-website-project.md

 The back and forth of generally good gists of LLMs makes it way easier to keep up a flow of development.
 LLM conversions outpace internet search and stack overflow because it maintains a style of communication, there's context I don't have to remember to be overly pedantic about a question, I can ask the dumb version of the question first, etc. I do end up treasuring popular tools over the right tools sometimes because LLMs more than make up for it in terms of providing support.

 This all leads to a conclusion that this was a time and place for an LLM.
-I could build out an exercise of learning with a real result at the end, which is fun.
+I could build out an exercise of learning with a real result at the end, which is fun!